08 Jul My top 5 places for gelato in Rome

 - Hedera, near the Basilica of Saint Peter in the charming district called Borgo Pio, it is a refreshing stop after a Vatican tour.
 The name comes from latin ivy as the shop has a nice “curtain” of ivy on the outside.
 Favorite flavors: melon, strawberry.
 Open every day from 11 am to 11 pm.
 Rome, Borgo Pio 179.

 - Come il latte (literally “like milk”) in the Pinciano district, close to Via Veneto, they also make their own waffle cones.
 Ask to top (or fill) the ice cream with melted chocolate (white or black).
 They have lots of unusual and interesting flavors.
 Favorite flavor: salted caramel.
 Open every day from noon to midnight (but it closes a little earlier on Sunday).
 Rome, Via Silvio Spaventa 24-26.

 - Gelato Paolessi.
-Famous brand from the city of Cisterna di Latina, they opened 3 new shops in Rome in 2017.
+A famous brand from the city of Cisterna di Latina, they opened 3 new shops in Rome in 2017.
 One is located close to the church of Santa Maria Maggiore (great excuse to visit also this amazing church and see its exquisite mosaics).
-Favorite flavors: lemon.
+My favorite flavor: lemon.
 Open every day from 11 am to 11.30 pm.
 Rome, Via di Santa Maria Maggiore, 110.

 I never say no to a stop for a gelato on my Downtown Rome Tour.
 Find out more here: https://www.seeromewithme.com/downtown-rome-tour/